douglasalipio/android_posts_list/README.md

 - Mockito
 - Junit4

 ### Focus on architecture or UI.
-Which one you prefer of the 2 options and why?
+Which one you prefer of the two options and why?
-I prefer to spend more efforts developing activities related to the architecture of the project because I had professional experiences in the area and because I like studying this field in my free time subjects related to design patterns, how to keep the code clean, refactoring of legacy projects, bug fixes and so on.
+I prefer to spend more efforts on developing activities related to the architecture of the project because I have professional experiences in the area and I like studying this field in my free time subjects related to design patterns, how to keep the code clean, refactoring of legacy projects, bug fixes, and so on.